alfadelta10010/verification/chapter4.md

 	<items>
 endclocking
 ```
+- Signals in a clocking block are driven or sampled synchronously, ensuring that your testbench interacts with the signals at the right time.

 - Chips communicate at cycle level, hence stimulus must be generated at cycle level
 - Clocking blocks are not synthesizable
 - Taking the memory model example, we need a clocking block to synchronise our signals: